manonja/my_bank/README.md

 # README

-Send us your money
+Send us your money.
-And we will double it
+And we will double it.
 By magic.